Topic 14 – Software Project Management

 Can I create a desktop application that can run in Windows, macOS and Linux using one code base?

 Yes, you can.
-Please consider Electron framework and Tauri toolkit.
+Please consider one of the tools below:

 Terminology Review: